LEGAL AND PRIVACY

 dkarunaratne@watc.wa.gov.au

-WATC encourages anyone considering making a public interest disclosure to contact one of our PID officers or refer to the public interest disclosure information available via the Western Australian Government website.
+WATC encourages anyone considering making a public interest disclosure to contact one of our PID officers by email, via phone on +61 8 9235 9100, or refer to the public interest disclosure information available on the Western Australian Government website.

 Freedom of Information